$\alpha$-OCC: Uncertainty-Aware Camera-based 3D Semantic Occupancy Prediction: Appendix

 \subsection{More Related Work}

-\textbf{Class Imbalance.} In real-world applications like robotics and autonomous vehicles (AVs), datasets often face the challenge of class imbalance~(\cite{chen2018importance}).
-Underrepresented classes, typically encompassing high safety-critical entities such as people, are significantly outnumbered by lower safety-critical classes like trees and buildings.
+\textbf{Class Imbalance.} In real-world applications like robotics and autonomous vehicles (AVs), datasets often face the challenge of class imbalance~\cite{chen2018importance}.
+Rare classes, typically encompassing high safety-critical entities such as persons, are significantly outnumbered by lower safety-critical classes like trees and buildings.
 Various strategies have been proposed to tackle class imbalance.
-Data-level methods involve random under-sampling of majority classes and over-sampling of minority classes during training~(\cite{van2007experimental}).
-However, they struggle to address the pronounced class imbalance encountered in SSC~(\cite{megahed2021class}), as shown in Section~\ref{sec:intro}.
-Algorithm-level methods employ cost-sensitive losses to adjust the training process for different tasks, such as depth estimation~(\cite{eigen2015predicting}) and 2D segmentation~(\cite{badrinarayanan2017segnet}).
-While algorithm-level methods have been widely implemented in current SSC models (Voxformer~(\cite{li2023voxformer}) utilizes Focal Loss~\cite{lin2017focal} as the loss function), they still fall short in accurately predicting minority classes.
-In contrast, classifier-level methods adjust output class probabilities during the testing phase through posterior calibration~(\cite{buda2018systematic, tian2020posterior}).
-In this paper, we propose a hierarchical conformal prediction method falling within this category, aimed at enhancing the recall of underrepresented safety-critical classes in the SSC task.
+Data-level methods involve random under-sampling of majority classes and over-sampling of minority classes during training~\cite{van2007experimental}.
+However, they struggle to address the pronounced class imbalance encountered in OCC~\cite{megahed2021class}, as shown in Section~\ref{sec:intro}.
+Algorithm-level methods employ cost-sensitive losses to adjust the training process for different tasks, such as depth estimation~\cite{eigen2015predicting} and 2D segmentation~\cite{badrinarayanan2017segnet}.
+While algorithm-level methods have been widely implemented in current OCC models (Voxformer~\cite{li2023voxformer} utilizes Focal Loss~\cite{lin2017focal} as the loss function), they still fall short in accurately predicting minority classes.
+In contrast, classifier-level methods postprocess output class probabilities during the testing phase through posterior calibration~\cite{buda2018systematic, tian2020posterior}.
+In this paper, we propose a hierarchical conformal prediction method falling within this category, aimed at enhancing the recall of rare safety-critical classes in the OCC task.